EconomyLens.com

 But despite strong earnings releases in recent quarters, traders have started questioning the wisdom of chasing ever-higher prices, with cash mostly funneled into a handful of big-name companies.
 The gains have also been helped by an easing of US trade tensions and expectations that the Federal Reserve will continue to cut interest rates into the new year.
 However, last week’s warning from the US central bank that another reduction in December was not a foregone conclusion jolted sentiment.

 After an uncertain start to the week Monday, Wall Street tumbled on Tuesday, with the tech-rich Nasdaq down more than two percent and the S&P 500 off more than one percent.
-US software firm Palantir slumped 8.0 percent despite reporting a 63 percent surge in revenues and profits.
+US software firm Palantir slumped 8.0 percent despite reporting a 63 percent surge in revenue and profit.
+Traders were also spooked by a slump in New York-listed Super Micro Computer in after-hours business and disappointing forecasts from Advanced Micro Devices.

 Asia took up the baton in the morning, with Seoul and Tokyo the hardest hit, having just hit record highs.
-Seoul tanked six percent at one point, as chip giants Samsung and SK Hynix each lost around seven percent.
-“I view today’s decline as a correction to cool off an overheated market — a phase of adjustment,” Chung Hae-chang, analyst at Daishin Securities, told AFP.
+However, many markets recovered as the day wore on and pared many of the losses.
+Seoul tanked six percent at one point—with chip giants Samsung and SK Hynix taking a beating—but ended the day down 2.9 percent.
+“I view today’s decline as a correction to cool off an overheated market—a phase of adjustment,” Chung Hae-chang, analyst at Daishin Securities, told AFP.
 “The recent rally was extremely steep, so this is the counterbalance.”
-He also warned Seoul’s Kospi index could decline five percent further and that “SK Hynix and Samsung may also see corrections proportional to their earlier gains.”
+He also warned that Seoul’s Kospi index could decline five percent further and that “SK Hynix and Samsung may also see corrections proportional to their earlier gains.”

-Tokyo dived more than four percent as tech investment giant SoftBank shed 14 percent and Sony more than two percent.
-Nintendo, however, briefly jumped more than 10 percent a day after the gaming firm hiked forecasts for its Switch 2 console and annual profits.
+Tokyo finished 2.5 percent off, having dived more than four percent.
+Still, tech investment giant SoftBank lost 10 percent, and Sony more than one percent.
+Nintendo, however, finished up more than six percent a day after the gaming firm hiked forecasts for its Switch 2 console and annual profits.

-Taipei was off more than two percent as market heavyweight and chip-maker TSMC gave up three percent.
-There were also big losses in Hong Kong, Shanghai, Singapore, Sydney, Wellington, Manila, and Jakarta.
-“It’s a sea of red across broad markets, and one that offers a gloomy and damp portrayal of risk,” said Chris Weston at Pepperstone.
-“In the lead-up to the session, traders had been rotating out of the lower-quality end of the market and into the higher-quality plays, and this dynamic resulted in poor breadth within the US equity indices.”
+Taipei was off more than one percent as market heavyweight and chip-maker TSMC gave up three percent.
+Hong Kong, Singapore, Sydney, Manila, Bangkok, and Jakarta also fell, but Shanghai and Wellington edged up.
+London, Paris, and Frankfurt opened lower.
+“In the lead-up to the session, traders had been rotating out of the lower-quality end of the market and into the higher-quality plays, and this dynamic resulted in poor breadth within the US equity indices,” said Chris Weston at Pepperstone.

 New York – Dow: DOWN 0.5 percent at 47,085.24 (close)